 Mehron isn’t one of the most well-known brands, but they still produce a variety of high-quality products.
 This affordable setting powder is a great alternative to the other options on this list, particularly for special situations like wearing full-body paint.
 The lack of skin irritation is another point in its favor, making this setting powder a strong contender as a backup choice.

-Setting Powders for Dry Skin: Guide & FAQ
+Setting Powders for Dry Skin: Buyer’s Guide